Western green lizard: Description

 These lizards are territorial animals.
-They feed on arthropods, mainly large insects.
 They attain sexual maturity at around two years, when they are about 8 cm long (excluding tail).
 The males fight each other, especially during the mating period, when they are very aggressive towards rivals.
 The mating ritual is precise, and starts with a bite to the base of the female's tail.
 The females lay 6 to 25 eggs in a humid and warm site, such as in a decomposing log.
 The average life span of this species is about 15 years.

+They feed on arthropods, like large insects, isopods and spiders.

 Habitat

 Its natural habitats are green humid areas, temperate forest, the edges of woods, shrubland, open grassland, arable land, and pastureland.
 It is threatened by habitat loss.